zdravkov/kendo-docs/api/web/pager.md

     </script>

 ### refresh
 Updates all values of pager elements so that these values fit the values of DataSource.
-This method is automaticaly called after DataSource change event is fired.
+This method is automatically called after DataSource change event is fired.

 #### Example - refresh the pager
     <div id="pager"></div>